jpelletier/eagle-to-kicad/README.md

  **WARNING Always backup your Eagle SCH/PCB files before running this program!**

 * **1:** Start your Eagle program *(Make sure you're using version 6.xx of Eagle)*

 * **2:** Open the eagle SCH/PCB file you wish to convert.
 Make sure the eagle SCH and PCB files are both correct and pass all ERC/DRC checks in Eagle.

 * **3:** Next, open the top left hand **File menu** and select **Run ULP**

 * **4:** A file requester window will open.
 Select, find or type the location of the ***renumber-sheet.ulp*** ULP you downloaded from this website.
-We use this script to make sure all part prefix are ending in a number IE: R0, X1 etc. As KiCad will ask to renumber any prefix which does not end in a number. *(It may do this any way, but don't worry it wont change any Prefix which have already been numbered unless you tell it to!)*  Keeping prefix consistent from SCH to PCB will allow netlist forward and back annotation to work in KiCad.
+We use this script to make sure all part prefix are ending in a number i.e.: R0, X1 etc. As KiCad will ask to renumber any prefix which does not end in a number. *(It may do this any way, but don't worry it won't change any Prefix which have already been numbered unless you tell it to!)*  Keeping prefix consistent from SCH to PCB will allow netlist forward and back annotation to work in KiCad.
 Select **OK** *(this will run the script)*.
 When this completes, all references without a number should have a number appended to them.
 Note: This number will start from the largest reference number on the SCH/PCB.

 * **5:** Next stage will run automatically, ***fix_via_hack.ulp*** This will check for free unconnected VIAs and convert them to PADs,  this is very much a hack, as it change's the Eagle SCH/PCB files.
 The changed files are saved in ***targetdir/modified_eagle_files/***
 There are 2 options: Document the VIAs/PADs by putting a ***>*** and net label name on the VIA/PAD on **layer 51** for Eagle, and **Dwgs.User** for KiCad.
 Second option is to Not convert the VIAs to PADs.